dcunited001/dcunited001.github.io/_posts/2018-02-28-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 personal development of knowledge.
 How much variation in epistemic configuration occurs between two groups of subjects who learn algebra before geometry or vice versa, if such a phenomena could be measured.
-Or how much variation results among auto-dydacts and university students?
-If academia can more efficiently disseminate knowledge, then why do self-taught students seem to have more intuitive access to the knowledge they've observed?
+Or: how much epistemic variation results among auto-dydacts and university students?
+If academia can more efficiently disseminate knowledge, then why do self-taught students seem to have more intuitive access to their knowledge?
+Is it because they've absorbed it more completely?

 #### The Brueghel Tower of Babel